I. A. Richards: Collaborations with C. K. Ogden

 IV.
 The Times of India Guide to Basic English (1938) sought to develop Basic English as an international auxiliary language, an interlanguage.

 Richards' travels, especially in China, effectively situated him as the advocate for an international program, such as Basic English.
-Moreover, at Harvard University, to his international pedagogy, the instructor I. A. Richards began to integrate the available new media for mass communications, especially television.
+Moreover, at Harvard University, in his international pedagogy, he began to integrate the available new media for mass communications, especially television.

 Aesthetics and literary criticism

 Theory

-Richards elaborated an approach to literary criticism in The Principles of Literary Criticism (1924) and Practical Criticism (1929) which embodied aspects of the scientific approach from his study of psychology, particularly that of Charles Scott Sherrington.
+Richards elaborated on an approach to literary criticism in The Principles of Literary Criticism (1924) and Practical Criticism (1929) which embodied aspects of the scientific approach from his study of psychology, particularly that of Charles Scott Sherrington.

 In The Principles of Literary Criticism, Richards discusses the subjects of form, value, rhythm, coenesthesia (an awareness of inhabiting one's body, caused by stimuli from various organs), literary infectiousness, allusiveness, divergent readings, and belief.
 He starts from the premise that "A book is a machine to think with, but it need not, therefore, usurp the functions either of the bellows or the locomotive."